karawoo/titlegrob-doc/titlegrob.md

 -   [1892 - vjust not working in x facets](https://github.com/tidyverse/ggplot2/issues/1892)
 -   [1903 - Length of legend title affects justification of legend keys/labels?](https://github.com/tidyverse/ggplot2/issues/1903)

 This document will systematically review the behavior of `titleGrob()`, the function that places text elements everywhere (?) except facet labels (those are handled by `stripGrob()`).

+### Some outstanding questions:

+-   Why don't margins work in strip text?
+-   Why are `hjust` and `vjust` interpreted differently for strip text vs. other text?
+See [this comment](https://github.com/tidyverse/ggplot2/issues/1892#issuecomment-316192474): strip text interprets `hjust` and `vjust` in absolute terms rather than relative to the direction of the text.
+-   Why don't margins work in legend titles/labels?
+(It's partially because `expand_x` and `expand_y` are `FALSE`, so `titleGrob()` doesn't add the margins -- but we can't just fix this by making those arguments `TRUE` because of [this](https://github.com/tidyverse/ggplot2/commit/7be4c8944bca845c9b9e189ec8c44231f6b4dc2b#commitcomment-15795870))
+-   Is `stripGrob()` redundant?
+Can we remove it and use `titleGrob()` instead?

+First I need to figure out how text placement works.
 Here's a plot to use for exploration:

 ``` r
 ## A plot